-But now it is natural to object that we may not be sure about all of the assumptions which underlay the assertion that $\hat{\theta}$ had this exact Student-t distribution.
+As $R \to \infty$ these sample quantiles converge to the true quantiles of the distribution that we could have computed analytically, but were too lazy to undertake.
+But now it is natural to object to the fact that we may not be sure about all of the assumptions which underlay the assertion that $\hat{\theta}$ had this exact Student-t distribution.
 What then?